 Did you know using a preservative-free saline nasal spray is a simple and positive thing you can do each day for your nose and respiratory health?

-6 ways a preservative-free saline nasal spray benefits
+Ways a preservative-free saline nasal spray may help:

-- Thinning and diluting excess mucus in the nose and sinuses can help relieve sinus congestion, pressure and pain.
+- Thins excess mucus in the nose and sinuses which can help relieve nasal and sinus congestion and discomfort.

 When to use a preservative-free saline nasal spray